 I have completed the clinical aspect of training for a Professional Doctorate in Counselling Psychology & Psychotherapy with Middlesex University.
 This includes BPS approved level 8 training in groups and supervision.
 Currently, I’m working on a research project and thesis that is the last piece of the Doctorate which will enable me to register with the Health & Care Professions Council (HCPC) as a Practitioner Psychologist.
 My doctoral research is a bereavement study exploring how adults with autism experience bereavement.

 My approach to therapy and life is ‘existential’ and I’m registered with the BACP as an existential counsellor and psychotherapist.
+I'm also a Professional Member of the Association for Counselling and Therapy Online (ACTO).
 I have worked as a cognitive behavioural therapist, been trained in several modalities and completed courses in mindfulness.
 However, my preferred method of practice is a focusing oriented approach to psychotherapy.
 This means that sometimes I work with a person’s ‘felt sense’ of their predicament.
 This is a more bodily focused way of working than some other approaches but having said all that, I’m happy to explore different ways of working with different clients.
 Overall, I value an egalitarian and collaborative approach to therapeutic work of any kind.

 Every person with whom I work is respected as a unique individual and I welcome all kinds of people into my practice.
 Therapy is a chance to be seen and understood for who you really are, whatever your age, lifestyle, culture, sexuality or gender.